hadeelhsaad/hhsaad.github.io/content/research/_index.md

         <div class="research-text">
         <h2>Documenting past ecosystems</h2>
-        <p>A major limitation in understanding biodiversity today is the lack of understanding of how fish communities have looked since the last major extinction event.
-I have worked on numerous projects that quantitatively compare faunas to examine the relative paleoenvironmental, paleogeographic, and stratigraphic controls on ancient fish communities in and around the IWP.</p>
+        <p>A major limitation in understanding biodiversity today is the lack of understanding how fish communities have looked since the last major extinction event.
+I have worked on numerous projects trying to compare fossil fish faunas.
+One of the ones I am currently working on compares fossil and modern fish communities across the Cenozoic, to examine the relative paleoenvironmental, paleogeographic, and stratigraphic controls on ancient fish communities in and around the IWP. </p>
         </div>
         </div>